Imraanjaafar/Computer-Vision-Image-Classification-for-Cracks-or-No-Cracks-Dataset/README.md

 ## Directory Structure
 - [Imran_Assesment1.py](https://github.com/Imraanjaafar/Computer-Vision-Image-Classification-for-Cracks-or-No-Cracks-Dataset/blob/main/Imran_Assesment1.py)

-This code implements a transfer learning pipeline using TensorFlow and Keras for image classification.
-Let's break down the code into different sections:
+This repository contains a TensorFlow implementation for transfer learning using the ResNet50 architecture.
+The code demonstrates a step-by-step process for building a convolutional neural network (CNN) model for image classification, starting from loading the dataset to fine-tuning the model.

 ### Import Packages